Edd-Cole/tech-test-practice/README.md

 ### Task:
 Create a function that counts the minimal number of jumps that the small frog must perform to reach its target.
 Your function must be efficient and complete its calculation in the specified time limit.

-To learn more about Time Complexity and Big O notation, follow this <a href="https://app.codility.com/programmers/lessons/3-time_complexity/">link</a>

 ---